Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 Additional pages were created to handle 404 and 500 errors on the website.
 Both pages will redirect users back to the homepage.
+These pages allow the website to handle errors gracefully.